11 Reasons Your Bearded Dragon is Not Eating

 bearded dragon eating problems

-• About Blake Hamilton
+• About Matthew Cantell

 I was just 15 years of age when I first met a bearded dragon.
 It was at my friend's house and I instantly grew an immediate attraction to, what has now become, my favourite animal on the planet!
 Making fantastic pets for both children and adults alike, they each have their own personality and are certainly full of character.
 There are, though, some important things that we should all know when it comes to caring for these amazing animals!